scottlynn1/data_analysis_project_on_starbucks/README.md

 <img src="images/RatingsTrend.png" alt="ratings chart" width='78%' heigth='auto'>

-An area of interest is the period of decline around 2015.
-Therefore, an analysis of reviews is focused on comparing content of reviews before and after this period of decline to attempt to uncover what driving factors might be the cause of this decline.
+A key area of interest is the notable decline in customer satisfaction beginning around 2015.
+To better understand the potential causes, a comparative analysis was conducted on review content before and after 2016.

-Reviews were filtered based on contexts of bad reviews (1 star reviews) and good reviews (5 star reviews) as well as reviews before 2016 and after 2016.
+Reviews were segmented by both sentiment (focusing specifically on 1-star and 5-star reviews) and time period (pre-2016 vs. post-2016).
+This approach aimed to isolate shifts in customer feedback that may have contributed to the decline in overall ratings.

-After concatenating and preprocessing reviews for natural language processing with python's nltk library, a list of ngrams (consecutive word groups of n words long) were extracted into a list of 100 most frequent ngrams.
+Following concatenation and preprocessing using Python’s Natural Language Toolkit (NLTK), n-grams—sequences of n consecutive words—were extracted.
+From these, the 100 most frequent n-grams were identified for each review segment.
+Among the various n-gram lengths, trigrams (3-word phrases) proved to be the most informative.
+In addition to surfacing high-level themes, trigrams also provided valuable product-level insights, as many Starbucks drink names naturally consist of three words.

-Trigrams (ngrams of 3 words long) were found to reveal the most information as well as uncover product level information because many Starbucks drink names are exactly 3 words in length.
+This analysis offered a more detailed understanding of the specific concerns and expectations expressed by customers during this critical period, helping to guide both strategic and operational recommendations.

 <img src="images/positivetrigrams.png" alt="relative increase chart" width='30.5%' heigth='auto'><img src="images/negativetrigrams.png" alt="relative increase chart" width='30%' heigth='auto'>